giampaolo/psutil/docs/api.rst

 .. data:: IOPRIO_NORMAL
 .. data:: IOPRIO_HIGH

-  A set of integers representing the I/O priority of a process on Windows.
-  They can be used in conjunction with :meth:`Process.ionice` to get or set process I/O priority.
-  These constants are members of the :class:`psutil.ProcessIOPriority` enum.

   .. availability:: Windows

   .. versionadded:: 5.6.2

+.. _const-rlimit:

+Process resource constants
+^^^^^^^^^^^^^^^^^^^^^^^^^^

+Constants for getting or setting process resource limits, to be used in in conjunction with :meth:`Process.rlimit`.
+See :func:`resource.getrlimit` for further information.

+.. availability:: Linux, FreeBSD

 .. versionchanged:: 8.0.0
-     constants are now :class:`psutil.ProcessIOPriority` enum members
+   these constants are now :class:`psutil.ProcessRlimit` enum members (were plain integers).
-     (previously ``IOPriority`` enum).
    See :ref:`migration guide <migration-8.0>`.

-Process resource constants
-^^^^^^^^^^^^^^^^^^^^^^^^^^

-.. _const-rlimit:

 Linux / FreeBSD: